GT-CHaRM/CHaRM.Backend/README.md

     ```sh
     dotnet run
     ```
- Currently We have experience no errors with the above series of commands, if issue occurs, ensure the commands above all were    sucessfully executed and .NET Core SDK 2.2 succesfully installed, a restart may be required.
+Currently, we have experience no errors with the above series of commands.
+If an issue occurs, ensure the commands above were all    sucessfully executed and .NET Core SDK 2.2 succesfully installed.
+A restart may be required.
 ### For Information on Running the UI component (what visitors and most users will be purely interacting with)
 https://github.com/GT-CHaRM/CHaRM.UI